drandreaskrueger/chainhammer/tobalaba.md

 * **3 - 5 TPS** on average during 1000 transactions
 * --> only as fast (slow) as the *Ethereum PoW* chain?

 Hello energywebfoundation: How to make this faster?
 How did you get higher rates?
-Please you yourself try these benchmarking scripts, thanks.
+Please you yourself try these benchmarking scripts.

+Thanks.

+---